-This Scheme Information Document is dated June 26, 2024.
+This Scheme Information Document is dated March 25, 2025.

-Part I. HIGHLIGHTS/SUMMARY OF THE SCHEME 5
+Part I .
+HIGHLIGHTS/SUMMARY OF THE SCHEME5

-DILIGENCE BY THE ASSET MANAGEMENT COMPANYII.
-INFORMATION ABOUT THE SCHEME
+DILIGENCE BY THE ASSET MANAGEMENT COMPANY

 A. HOW WILL THE SCHEME ALLOCATE ITS ASSETS?
-23

 В. WHERE WILL THE SCHEME INVEST?
-26

 C. WHAT ARE THE INVESTMENT STRATEGIES?
-27

-D. HOW WILL THE SCHEME BENCHMARK ITS PERFORMANCE?
-28
+D. HOW WILL THE SCHEME BENCHMARK ITS PERFORMANCE?31

-Ε. WHO MANAGES THE SCHEME?
-29
+E. WHO MANAGES THE SCHEME?

 F. HOW IS THE SCHEME DIFFERENT FROM EXISTING SCHEMES OF THE MUTUAL FUND?
-30
+34

-G. HOW HAS THE SCHEME PERFORMED 31
+G. HOW HAS THE SCHEME PERFORMED34

-DDITIONAL SCHEME RELATED DISCLOSURESIII - OTHER DETAILS
+DITIONAL SCHEME RELATED DISCLOSURES

-A. COMPUTATION OF NAV 33
+A. COMPUTATION OF NAV

-В. NEW FUND OFFER (NFO) EXPENSES 34
+В. NEW FUND OFFER (NFO) EXPENSES

-c.
-ANNUAL SCHEME RECURRING EXPENSES 34
+C. ANNUAL SCHEME RECURRING EXPENSES

-D. I. LOAD STRUCTURE Introduction
+D. I. LOAD STRUCTURE

-Α. Definitions/interpretation: 39
+A. Definitions/interpretation:

-В. Risk factors: 39
+В. Risk factors:

 C. II.
 Risk mitigation strategies:

-Α. Where will the scheme invest - 61
+A. Where will the scheme invest -

 В. What are the investment restrictions?
-63

-c.
-Fundamental Attributes 70
+C. Fundamental Attributes

-D. Index methodology (for index funds, ETFs and FOFs having one underlying domestic ETF): 70
+D. Index methodology (for index funds, ETFs and FOFs having one underlying domestic ETF): 75

-Ε. Principles of incentive structure for market makers (for ETFs): 70
+E. Principles of incentive structure for market makers (for ETFs):

-• Floors and ceiling within a range of 5% of the intended allocation against each sub class of asset or clause 13.6.2 of SEBI master circular for mutual funds dated May 19, 2023 (only for close ended schemes): d
+F. as pe Floors and ceiling within a range of 5% of the intended allocation against each sub class of asset, r SEBI master circular for mutual funds dated June 27, 2024:

 G. III.
-Other Scheme Specific Disclosures: Other Details
+Other Scheme Specific Disclosures:

 In case of Fund of Funds Scheme, Details of Benchmark, Investment Objective, Investment egy, TER, AUM, Year wise performance, Top 10 Holding/ link to Top 10 holding of the underlying should be provided:

-В. Periodic Disclosures such as Half yearly disclosures, half yearly results, annual report 84
+В. Periodic Disclosures such as Half yearly disclosures, half yearly results, annual report

-c.
-Transparency/NAV Disclosure: 85
+C. Transparency/NAV Disclosure:

-D. Transaction charges and stamp duty: 85
+D. Transaction charges and stamp duty:

-Ε. Associate Transactions: 86
+E. Associate Transactions:

-F. Taxation: 86
+F. Taxation: 90

-G. Rights of Unitholders: 88
+G. Rights of Unitholders: 93

-Н. List of official points of acceptance: 88
+Н. List of official points of acceptance: 93

-l.
-Penalties, Pending Litigation or Proceedings, Findings of Inspections or Investigations For Wh nich
+ı.
+Penalties, Pending Litigation or Proceedings, Findings of Inspections or Investigations For Which ch

-Acti ion May Have Been Taken Or Is In The Process Of Being Taken By Any Regulatory Authority 88
+Acti ion May Have Been Taken Or Is In The Process Of Being Taken By Any Regulatory Authority 93